 YourMembership makes multi-factor authentication easy

-YourMembership AMS now has built-in MFA functionality, so you don’t need an IT team to set it up.
-System administrators have the option to easily enable MFA to enforce a more secure login process and reduce the risk of a data breach.
-When MFA is enabled, the extra security layer is enforced on administrators when they attempt to log in to the system.
+YourMembership AMS has built-in MFA functionality, so you don’t need an IT team to set it up.
+System administrators utilize MFA for a more secure login process and reduce the risk of a data breach.
+YourMembership understands that no two associations are the same.
+Administrators have the option to choose between two authentication avenues.

 Adding this extra layer of security goes a long way toward addressing member concerns about data security while moving toward compliance with data privacy and security regulations.

 Protect data with password best practices

 In addition to MFA, YourMembership follows password best practices such as using password standards that require uppercase, lowercase, number, symbol, and must not match the previous password.
 Also, rotate every 90 days and an encrypted and salted password for heightened security.

 Learn more about how YourMembership helps you keep your member data safe while providing a great member experience.
 Explore YourMembership AMS